magic005/Club_Hub_Frontend/Retrospectives/2025-3-3-T2-Final-Review_Blog.md

 ## Reflection Criteria
 - **Reflect on strengths and weaknesses**
 - **Create next steps plans for improvement**
-- **Highlight all introspections in 3 minutes of Live Review**
+- **Highlight all introspections in 2 minutes of Peer Review**
 ---
 ## **Final Self-Assessment Notes**
-I think I my composition reflected my on my work fairly well, thoroughly explaining every aspect of the PPRs and being ready for any one of the CB prompts.
+I reflected on my work fairly well, thoroughly explaining every aspect of the PPRs and being ready for any of the CB prompts.
 Though, I did come short at a few points in the process.
-Overall, I think I could have definitely done better in my explanations verbally, as (at least while practicing) it felt a bit redundant.
-So, even though I do feel that my reflection is quite strong, I think I could make it better for CB to genuinely understand my code (edited)
+Overall, I think I could have done better in my explanations and need to comment out my code for helpful references during the actual exam.
+So, even though I do feel that my reflection is quite strong, I think I could make it better for CB and overall more effective of a resource.